 Depending on the situation, a temporary crown may be placed until healing is formed.
 The last stage of the dental implant process is to fabricate a dental crown for the implant.
 The dental crown becomes the template to which the gum will continue to grow and shape.

-Your Dental Implant Aftercare
+Aftercare For Your Dental Implant

 Once an implant has been placed, maintaining good oral hygiene habit is required to ensure proper fusing with bone structure.
 Dental implants look and feel like natural teeth.
 It will be important to clean them as you would your natural teeth to ensure the best possible healing and fusing.